Pyrdacor/freeserf.net/README.md

 There is a small sound engine for Windows.
 Sound for other platforms will follow later.
 The sound system is not perfect yet.

 Things that are missing are some minor parts of AI logic and tutorial games.
-Serf fighting is not fully tested yet.
-Multiplayer support is prepared but not really implemented yet.
-But I'm working on this now.

 The game is playable for most parts.
 If you find any bugs please report it in the [Issue Tracker](https://github.com/Pyrdacor/freeserf.net/issues).
 You can also look for open issues there.